molikkidd/Brick_Buster/README.md

 ### Add keyboard or Mouse functionality

-I use the Keyboard to keystrokes to set the movement of the paddles.
-Player One moves using left and right arrows and Player Two moves usesing A and 'D' keys.
-Thats enough space in between two people to play and enough space to smack someones hand away while playing to stop them from hitting the ball, because youre losing pretty bad.
+I used the Keyboard strokes to set the movement of the paddles.
+Player One moves using left and right arrows and Player Two moves using A and 'D' keys.
+Thats enough space in between two people to play and enough space to smack someones hand away while playing, preventing them from hitting the ball, because youre losing pretty bad.

 -------------------

 ```js
 function movementHandler(e) {